uriel1998/barometers/README.md

 ## 7. ToDo

-* What about *RANGE* as calculation?
+* Document range as calculation
+* figure out what to do with walkabout
+* Auto backoff of color scales?
-* interval markers at 6, 12, etc on chart
+* interval markers at 6, 12, etc on chart (use modulo for that for row in rows: if n % 25: row.STATUS = "Minor"
+    else:
+        row.STATUS = "Major"
 * output "load" numbers
 * Package in open source font, make the default font that.
 * Note in time when duplicate added for padding